mrFlick72/cloud-native-todo-list/README.md

 ## Conclusion
 Istio is a super powerful platform that can help you to manage your service mesh, in kubernetes or bare metal in a consistent way.
-Thats all?......... no it is only the surface stay tuned soon other improvement and example of how leverage of Istio feature will come!
+That's all?......... no it is only the surface stay tuned soon other improvement and example of how leverage of Istio feature will come!